 The University has scholarships available to help some low-income students take up the opportunity to study here.
-Each year, up to 175 eligible UK resident students are invited to become Moritz-Heyman scholars.
+From 2018, all UK resident students commencing their first undergraduate degree with a household income of £16,000 or less will be invited to become Moritz-Heyman scholars.
 This not only provides enhanced funding but other opportunities such as volunteering and summer internships.

 I come from a single parent family, and my mum has a chronic illness, as a result of which I’ve been her carer on and off for around 5 years.
 Money stress was the last thing I needed as I was preparing to come to Oxford …, so getting my Moritz-Heyman offer took a huge weight off my shoulders.
 Without a doubt, the Moritz-Heyman Scholarship was one of the most valuable opportunities I’ve ever been given.